dpkshetty/SalesEnablement-L3-test-repo2/docs/index.md

         COE also says to use a circle for numbered circles.
 Would suggest using a shape (like shown above) that provides more positional direction especially when there is a need to avoid covering certain aspects of the UI.

+        The COE also appears to say every action should be highlighted with a numbered circle.
+I believe this should be optional and the numbered circles should be added "where needed for clarity", for example a form with multiple entry fields to explain each field.
+A single "**Click** OK" should not require a highlight box and a circle with a 1.

 - Explore more highlight box: illustrates one of two things:

     - the path to follow to get to a specific location in the user interface